Zhou42/VirusTotalHelper/wiki/Reports.md

 The response from the VirusTotal's public API is parsed and stored in the database.
 After processing all hash queries, a report summary table will be displayed for the file uploaded
 ![Report](report.png)

 ## Check Personal Reports
+A user can check all his/her history results for the hash queries by clicking `My reports`.